potatoqualitee/eol-dr/checklist.md

 ### Restarting network services

-* If the Hue lights break, check the Hue Hub upstairs in the storage room; it's a little white square.
-You probably just need to restart it by unplugging it and waiting 10 seconds.
 * If the Internet goes out, restart the black modem like you always do (by waiting 10 seconds).
 If that doesn't work, unplug it physically, then physically plug it back in.
 * If that doesn't work, unplug the white disk upstairs and the white disk downtairs.
 Wait literally 20 minutes because Unifi is wild and takes forever to restart.
 * If that doesn't work either, check to see if there are any voo outages.
 If not, wait or call Peter.

+### Home automation / IoT (Hue, etc)

+If you change the name of the wifi (like if you move and use the ISP's built-in wifi), then you will have to reconnect:

+* Hue Hub
+  * If the Hue lights break, check the Hue Hub upstairs in the storage room; it's a little white square.
+You probably just need to restart it by unplugging it and waiting 10 seconds.
+* Sonos speakers
+* Roku, AppleTV and the Firestick
+* iRobot vacuum
+* Dyson air purifiers
+* Ring cameras
+* Power consumption monitors
+  * Ensure that everything you want to monitor is plugged into a smart plug

+Considering that, you might want to ask Michelle to setup the ISP's built-in wifi with the same name of our current wifi (`potatopie`).

 ### Social Media accounts